pauleke65/react-firebase-starter/README.md

 Head over to `/src/firebase.clientApp.js` and add your config object (found in Firebase Console under Project Settings).

 Finally, run Emulators with `npm run emulators`.
 Head over to the browser ([localhost:3000](http://localhost:3000/)) and see `Hello from Firestore Emulator` appear there.

+At this point, the client side should work.
+You can launch it with:
+`npm start`

 Congratulations!
 The setup process is now complete.